Bernstein and half-space properties for minimal graphs under Ricci lower bounds: Proof of Theorem

 and choose a smooth function $\eta : S \times [0,1] \ra (0,1]$ such that

 We consider the following metric on $P = S \times [0,1]$:

 Then, $a$ coincides with $g$ in a neighbourhood of $S \times\{0\}$ and with the product metric on $S \times \R$ in a neighbourhood of $S \times \{1\}$.
 We claim that $(P,a)$ has finite volume.
-Indeed, by the arithmetic-geometric mean, the volume density of $a$ satisfies
+Indeed, by the inequality between the geometric and quadratic means, the volume density of $a$ satisfies